Frequently Asked Questions and Answers

 Keep a list and connect incoming students with “ICE buddies” (see below)

 What does the NSL get in return?

-Will I skype with peers from the country that I want to visit?
+Will I zoom with peers from the country that I want to visit?

 Groups are randomly selected in order to give students the opportunity to network with as many countries as possible.

 Can I select my country preferences for the small-group work?